Servideska/HPC/doc.zih.tu-dresden.de/docs/software/pika.md

 ## Timeline Visualization

 PIKA provides timeline charts to visualize the resource utilization of a job over time.
-After a job is completed, timeline charts can help to identify periods of inefficient resource usage.
+After a job is completed, timeline charts can help you to identify periods of inefficient resource usage.
 However, they are also suitable for the live assessment of performance during the job’s runtime.
-In case of unexpected performance behavior, users can cancel the job, thus avoiding long execution with subpar performance.
+In case of unexpected performance behavior, you can cancel the job, thus avoiding long execution with subpar performance.

 The following timeline visualization shows a job with 840 cores, spread over 35 (dual-socket Haswell) nodes that have been allocated for exclusive use.